Science Advisory Committee on Pest Control Products: Terms of Reference

 8.11 Review

-The Secretariat will review the Committee every three years and will work with the Executive Director of the PMRA and the co-chairs to review the mandate, activities, Terms of Reference, and relevance of the Committee to determine if it has met its objectives and continues to meet the needs of the PMRA.
-The Executive Director retains the prerogative to disband the Committee or extend it as appropriate.
+The Executive Secretary, on behalf of the Minister, will review periodically the membership, mandate, activities, Terms of Reference, and relevance of the Committee to determine if it has met its objectives and continues to meet the needs of Health Canada.
+The Minister of Health retains the prerogative to disband the Committee or extend it as appropriate.

 During the review process, feedback may be sought from members, participants, observers, and others.

 The review may be conducted by Health Canada officials or by consultants hired by Health Canada.
-The review report will be submitted to the Executive Director of PMRA, who may then authorize its distribution to the Committee members.
+The review report will be submitted to the Minister of Health, who may then authorize its distribution to the Committee members.